MrJackSpade/adaptive-p-docs/sections/04_algorithm.md

 **The clustering problem:** If transformation applies a floor (e.g., minimum logit of 0), all 20 tail tokens hit that floor after softmax.
 Each gets exp(0) = 1.0 relative score.
 Twenty tokens times 1.0 = 20.0 cumulative score.
 The leader at 0.30 might have logit 5.0, so exp(5.0) ≈ 148.
 Ratio: 148 / (148 + 20) ≈ 88% for leader, 12% for entire tail.

-That 12% split across 20 tokens seems okay, but imagine 100 tail tokens: now it's 148 / (148 + 100) ≈ 60% leader, 40% tail—significant garbage probability.
+That 12% split across 20 tokens seems okay, but imagine 100 tail tokens: now it's 148 / (148 + 100) ≈ 60% leader, 40% tail—significant probability.

 **Adaptive-P's solution:** Unbounded negative logits.
 Each additional unit of distance from target produces another unit of negative logit, which translates to another order of magnitude less probability after softmax.
 The cluster never accumulates mass.